“How can I use research as marketing content?”

 - Tweets — I love Twitter because it forces marketers to refine messages and get their point across in 280 characters.
 Research gives marketers valuable content to share and distribute.
 20 statistics can easily turn into 20 scheduled Tweets.

 - LinkedIn Posts — Like tweets, LinkedIn posts are unique to LinkedIn.
-But unlike Twitter, you have 1,300 characters to work with, giving you much more breathing room to write about each research statistic you choose to profile.
-Exhale!
+But unlike Twitter, you have 3,000 characters to work with, giving you much more breathing room to write about each research statistic you choose to profile.

-- Creative Ad Copy — Calling Don Draper.
-When running visual advertisements like banner ads or ads on social, you could incorporate a research statistic into the creative.
+- Creative Ad Copy — When running visual advertisements like banner ads or ads on social, you could incorporate a research statistic into the creative.
 Just because it’s a statistic doesn’t mean it has to be dull…

-- Video blogs — Grab that selfie stick and record your research-based ramblings right to your cell phone.
-This raw style of video has seen success in some industries like marketing and consulting.
+- Short-form video — Grab that smartphone tripod you use for all of your other TikTok videos and record your research-based ramblings right to your cell phone.
+This raw style of video is popping up on every social platform and is just as successful for B2B firms.

-- Video courses — E-learning is becoming a popular way for business owners to learn new skils and for enterprise organizations to train their staff on specific topic areas.
+- Video courses — E-learning is a popular way for business owners to learn new skills and for enterprise organizations to train their staff on specific topic areas.
 By incorporating research into your video courses, it adds credibility to your lesson.
-Class dismissed!

-- Live webinar presentations — Webinars and primary research go together like peanut butter and jelly… or pineapple and pizza (yum).
+- Live webinar presentations — Webinars and primary research go together like peanut butter and jelly.
 If you conducted the research, host a webinar to distribute the results with your audience.
 If you license research, you could co-present with an analyst from the publishing organization.

-- On-demand webinars — Webinar binge and chill?
+- On-demand webinars — The value of a webinar isn’t over once you end the live presentation.
 Take the live webinar you presented in and offer it on-demand to your audience.
 This is a great way to build up an arsenal of valuable content that you can use to nurture leads and allow web visitors to find organically.

 - Printed reports to hand out — You download a digital research report, and then chances are it gets lost on your desktop or your downloads folder.
 Instead, have your report really stand out.
 Print copies of your research report, spiral bind it together, and hand them out to target accounts at live events.
 (BONUS — mail them to prospects with a handwritten note)